-The Dean or Director will discuss the member's work Performance with the member.
-This interview serves to establish the fact that the Dean or Director is aware of deterioratingjob performance and expects the employee to resolve any problems that may be affecting ability to perform
+- 1) The Dean/Director will discuss the member's work performance with the member.
+This interview serves to establish the fact that the Dean/Director is aware of deteriorating job performance and expects the employee to resolve any problems that may be affecting ability to perform assigned duties as defined by the Collective Agreement.
+This meeting may be held with or without Union representation. - 2) If, in the opinion of the Dean/Director, the problem persists, a second interview may be held in which the Dean/Director will again point out the deficiencies in job performance and urge the member to seek help if this seems appropriate.
+This meeting should be conducted with a Union representative in attendance.

-- assigned duties as defined by the Collective Agreement.
-This meeting may be held with or without Union representation. - If, in the opinion of the Dean or Director, the problem persists, a second interview may be held in which the Dean or Director will again point out the deficiencies in job performance and urge the member to seek help if this seems appropriate.
-This meeting should be conducted with a Union representative in attendance. - 3) If, in the opinion of the Dean or Director, the member has still not taken the necessary action to bring his/herjob performance up to an acceptable level, a third interview will be held with a Union representative in attendance.
-At this time an appointment will be made for the member with the appropriate professional(s) specified by the parties.
+3) If, in the opinion of the Dean/Director, the member has still not taken the necessary action to bring his/her job performance up to an acceptable level, a third interview will be held with a Union representative in attendance.
+At this time, an appointment will be made for the member with the appropriate professional(s) specified by the Parties.
 Further, such professional(s) may specify a program of treatment, counselling, etc. for a member and participation in this program will be mandatory.
-Failure to keep the appointment with the doctor specified or to participate in the treatment program outlined will result in normal disciplinary action being taken under the terms of the Collective Agreement.
+Failure to keep the appointment with the doctor specified, or to participate in the treatment program outlined, will result in normal disciplinary action being taken under the terms of the Collective Agreement.
 This action may include the initiation of dismissal procedures.
-If, however, the member follows the prescribed program the employer will continue to pay the member's salary for a reasonable period of time while the member is engaged in treatment and will allow a reasonable period of time for the member's job performance to return to a satisfactory level.
+If, however, the member follows the prescribed program, the Employer will continue to pay the member's salary for a reasonable period of time while the member is engaged in treatment and will allow a reasonable period of time for the member's job performance to return to a satisfactory level.

-THE PARTIES AGREE that the foregoing procedures are not disciplinary in nature and that an employee's job security, evaluations and promotional opportunities are not jeopardized by his/her request (or that of the Dean's) for diagnosis and treatment.
+The Parties agree that the foregoing procedures are not disciplinary in nature and that an employee's job security, evaluations and promotional opportunities are not jeopardized by his/her request (or that of the Dean/Director) for diagnosis and treatment.

-THE PARTIES RECOGNIZE that the foregoing procedures will not be applicable in all cases of unsatisfactoryjob performance and thus the completion of the aforementioned steps is not required prior to any disciplinary action being taken under the Collective Agreement.
+The Parties recognize that the foregoing procedures will not be applicable in all cases of unsatisfactory job performance and thus the completion of the aforementioned steps is not required prior to any disciplinary action being taken under the Collective Agreement.
 On the other hand, where these procedures are appropriate and applied accordingly, the provisions of the Collective Agreement still apply and any disciplinary action taken must be in accordance therewith.
-The parties hope, however, that where they are appropriate these procedures will result in persons obtaining the necessary help needed to again function as valuable members of the Brandon University community.
+The Parties hope, however, that where they are appropriate these procedures will result in persons obtaining the necessary help needed to again function as valuable members of the Brandon University community.

-20.18 POLITICAL LEAVE
+20.18 Political Leave

 It is appropriate that members run for election for municipal office, for the Legislature, or for Parliament.
-A member is entitled to 4 weeks paid leave in the period from the issuance of the writ to the election itself to participate as a candidate for election to the Legislature or Parliament.
-He/she is expected to arrange the leave with his/her Dean with as little dislocation as possible to the functioning of his/her department.
+A member is entitled to four (4) weeks paid leave in the period from the issuance of the writ to the election itself to participate as a candidate for election to the Legislature or Parliament.
+He/she is expected to arrange the leave with his/her Dean/Director with as little dislocation as possible to the functioning of his/her Department.

 If elected, the member shall be granted leave of absence for the term of office.
-Should he/she be elected for subsequent terms in the Legislature or Parliament that extend beyond 6 years, then after the sixth year, his/her appointment and leave terminate, but he/she shall be given a priority position for the first opening in his/her area of competence.
+Should he/she be elected for subsequent terms in the Legislature or Parliament that extend beyond six (6) years, then after the sixth (6th) year, his/her appointment and leave terminate, but he/she shall be given a priority position for the first opening in his/her area of competence.